adambard/learnxinyminutes-docs/vim.html.markdown

 Vim can be thought of as a set of commands in a 'Verb-Modifier-Noun' format, where:

 Verb     - your action
 Modifier - how you're doing your action
 Noun     - the object on which your action acts on

-A few important examples of 'Verbs, 'Modifiers', and 'Nouns':
+A few important examples of 'Verbs', 'Modifiers', and 'Nouns':

 ```
     # 'Verbs'

     d                # Delete
     c                # Change
     y                # Yank (copy)